Skip to main content

 Public Policy and Nuclear Threats

-The summer workshop-in-residence at IGCC, known as the Public Policy and Nuclear Threats (PPNT) Boot Camp, gives participants the knowledge and analytic tools they need to contribute to the debate on future U.S. nuclear policy.
-The boot camp features lectures, discussions, and debates, by distinguished researchers, academics, policy officials, and operational specialists from leading universities, the National Laboratories, international organizations, and government agencies.
+Public Policy and Nuclear Threats (PPNT) Boot Camp, a summer workshop-in-residence at IGCC, gives participants the knowledge and analytic tools they need to contribute to the debate on future U.S. nuclear policy.
+The boot camp features lectures, discussions, and debates with distinguished researchers, academics, policy officials, and operational specialists from leading universities, the National Laboratories, international organizations, and government agencies.
 Topics range from current nuclear threats, to international safeguards and nonproliferation strategies.
-The course is part of IGCC’s long-standing research theme on nuclear policy issues.
-Support for this program is provided by the Department of Energy National Nuclear Security Administration and The Stanton Foundation.
+The course is part of IGCC’s long-standing research on nuclear policy issues.
+Support for this program is provided by the Department of Energy National Nuclear Security Administration.

 Speakers ➔